• Home

 The Three Stooges - Calling All Curs (1939)

-Filming location then and now The Three Stooges movie Calling All Curs comparing 1939 and today.
+Then and now view: Filming location from The Three Stooges movie Calling All Curs.
+1939 and today.

 The Three Stooges usually filmed their comedy short movies within the confines of the Columbia Pictures Studios lot located on the corner of Sunset and Gower in Hollywood.
 When an outdoor location was called for, most times they would head over to the Columbia Pictures "ranch" in the San Fernando Valley.

-But sometimes, they would actually go out on the streets of Los Angeles and film scenes on location.
-This film - CALLING ALL CURS - includes a scene that was filmed about a half mile from the studio, just east of today's 101 freeway.
+But sometimes, they would actually go out on location on the streets of Los Angeles and film scenes on location.
+This film - Calling All Curs - includes a scene that was filmed about a half mile from the studio, just east of today's 101 freeway.

-The building seen in the movie is still there, the sidewalk may very well be the same and the trees captured on film in 1939 are most definitely the same as you can see in the movie location then and now photo comparison above.
+The building seen in the movie at 5600 Fernwood Avenue is still there, and the sidewalk may very well be the same as you can see in the movie location then and now photo comparison above.

-If you have made a donation to the site and are a current member, you can see all the filming location then and now comparison photos from this movie in The Three Stooges Filming Locations Photo Gallery section of the site by clicking here and scrolling down the page.
+If you have made a small donation to the site and are a current member, you can see all the filming location then and now comparison photos from this movie in The Three Stooges Filming Locations Photo Gallery section of the site by clicking here:

-To make a small donation and unlock ALL the content on the site (for as little as $4 a month!), click here.
+Click here to make a small donation and unlock ALL the content on the site (for as little as $4 a month!).

 Laurel and Hardy - Men O' War (1929)

-Filming location then and now Laurel and Hardy movie Men O War comparing 1929 and today.
-Hollenbeck.
+Then and now view: Filming location from Laurel and Hardy movie Men O War.
+1929 vs today.

 In 1929 at the dawn of the "talking pictures" era, most films were being made indoors on sound stages.
 The staff at the Hal Roach Studios though bucked the practice and bravely ventured out on location with their newfangled sound recording equipment and made quite a few films in 1929 on location.
 The Little Rascals movie RAILROADIN' is an excellent example.

-This 1929 Laurel and Hardy movie, MEN O' WAR, is another great example - filmed almost entirely outdoors and on location at a (then) very beautiful park in the Boyle Heights neighborhood of Los Angeles.
+This 1929 Laurel and Hardy movie, MEN O' WAR, is another great example - filmed almost entirely outdoors and on location at the (then) very beautiful Hollenbeck Park in the Boyle Heights neighborhood of Los Angeles.

-The complete movie location then and now photo gallery for this film is on Page 2 of the Laurel and Hardy Filming Locations Photo Gallery section of the site.
-Just click here and scroll down the page to view them.
+The complete movie location then and now photo gallery for this film is on page 2 of the Laurel and Hardy Filming Locations Photo Gallery section of the site.
+Just click here to view them:

 Just a small donation ($6 for a one month, non renewing membership - even less per month if you donate more) gives you full access to all the content on the site along with the exact locations of where these scenes were filmed.

-The Little Rascals (Our Gang) movies were frequently shot outdoors on location, and frequently used the SAME movie locations.
-The Palms neighborhood of Los Angeles was an often used film location for The Little Rascals series starting with the very first film (OUR GANG in 1922).
+Most of this Our Gang / The Little Rascals movie was filmed on location at the SAME location used in dozens of films in the series.
+Motor Avenue near the intersection of Woodbine Street in The Palms neighborhood of Los Angeles was an often used film location for Our Gang / The Little Rascals series starting with the very first film (Our Gang in 1922).

 By using the same filming locations through the years 1922 - 1932, the film makers have left us with an amazing time capsule to explore this neighborhood when it had a very "small town" look and feel.